BenCellini/CrazyFly/README.md

 Any questions about CrazyFly can be directed to me (Benjamin Cellini): `bcellini00@gmail.com`

 ## Tips on getting good videos
-All the CrazyFly functions work infinitely better with high quality videos and it is worth the extra time spent optimizing video quality before attempting any kinematic tracking.
+All the CrazyFly functions work infinitely better with high quality videos, and it is worth the extra time spent optimizing video quality before attempting any kinematic tracking.
 Here are some tips for taking videos of tethered fruit flies:

 ### Frame rate